Roxana Druse: Background

-William and Roxalana Druse married in approximately 1864.
+William and Roxana Druse married in approximately 1864.
 The marriage bore two children: an older daughter named Mary, who was 19 at the time of William Druse's murder, and a younger son named George, who was 10 at the time of the murder.
 The family resided in a farmhouse in Warren, a small town in Herkimer County, New York, and they also lived with William's 14-year-old nephew, Frank Gates.
 William was 56 at the time of his death.

 The Druse family dealt with debt and incurred a "poor reputation" in their area due to William's bad temper and his penchant for swearing and working on Sundays.
-Neighbors and the Druses' children knew William Druse to subject Roxalana to domestic violence, on one occasion striking her with a horse whip and paying a neighbor $5 in hush money.
-Their daughter, Mary, recalled two occasions when William struck Roxalana with a branch pulled from an apple tree.
-He also strangled Roxalana and threatened to murder her with a pitchfork.
-Shortly before her trial for William's murder, Roxalana was quoted as saying her husband was only a "decent man" on their wedding day and, "My advice is never to get married.
+Neighbors and the Druses' children knew William Druse to subject Roxana to domestic violence, on one occasion striking her with a horse whip and paying a neighbor $5 in hush money.
+Their daughter, Mary, recalled two occasions when William struck Roxana with a branch pulled from an apple tree.
+He also strangled Roxana and threatened to murder her with a pitchfork.
+Shortly before her trial for William's murder, Roxana was quoted as saying her husband was only a "decent man" on their wedding day and, "My advice is never to get married.
 I think it is a poor plan. [...]
 It is a dreadful step to take and it ought to have more consideration than people give it."